-- i) Children are supervised at all times while at the Centre.
-Staff Members will assume responsibility for the child when the Parent has placed the Child in their custody has had verbal contact with the Staff Member, the Child has been signed in and the Parent has notified staff that they are leaving. - ii) Parents assume responsibility for their Child at all other times, especially when in the presence of their Child. - iii) Staff-to-Child ratios for the programs at the Centre shall be in accordance with the Best Practises Licensing Manual for Early Learning and Child Care Centres: - 6-years-old to 12-years-old (school-age program) 1:15 - 3-4 years-old (Nursery school) 1:10 - Full-time preschool 2-6 years 1:8 - Infants 12 weeks-2 years-old 1:4 - iv) Only individuals named on the Permission-To-Pick-Up-Child-Form may pick up a Child from the Centre.
+- i) Children are always supervised while at the Centre.
+Staff members will assume responsibility for the child when the Parent has placed the Child in their custody, has had verbal contact with the Staff Member, the Child has been signed in and has notified staff that they are leaving. - ii) Parents assume responsibility for their Child at all other times, especially when in the presence of their Child. - iii) Staff-to-Child ratios for the programs at the Centre shall be: - 6-years-old to 12-years-old (school-age program) 1:15 - 3-4 years-old (Nursery school) 1:10 - Full-time preschool 2-6 years 1:8 - Infants 12 weeks-2 years-old 1:4

+- iv) Only individuals named on the Permission-To-Pick-Up-Child-Form may pick up a Child from the Centre.
 This may include written permission from the Parent for someone else to pick up your Child on a per case basis.
-NOTE: Notification must be made to the Centre by the Parents/legal guardians to confirm their authorization for someone else to pick up their Child, at all times.
-Please note that an individual may be asked for identification (i.e. Drivers License) at the time of picking up your Child. - v) For the safety of your Child, the Manitoba Early Learning and Child Care requires a file copy of all legal documents stating Guardianship of your Child (and any legal restrictions as they apply) should you be separated or divorced.
-Otherwise Staff Members cannot refuse access to the Child by the other Parent.
+NOTE: Notification must be made to the Centre by the Parents/legal guardians to confirm their authorization for someone else to pick up their Child, always.
+Please note that an individual will be asked for identification, picture ID whenever requested. - v) For the safety of your Child, the Manitoba Early Learning and Child Care Program requires a file copy of all legal documents stating Guardianship of your Child (and any legal restrictions as they apply) should you be separated or divorced.
+Otherwise, Staff Members cannot refuse access to the Child by the other Parent.
 Please advise the Supervisor immediately should Guardian status change.
-Please discuss with the Director (or designated alternate) what to do in the event a noncustodial parent arrives at a time not authorized by the arrangements.
+Please discuss with the Director (or designated alternate) what to do in the event a non-custodial parent arrives at a time not authorized by the arrangements.